Bhadrak: Tourism and culture

 The Akhandalamani Temple, the abode of Lord Siva is located on the bank of the Baitarani River, at Aradi, 37 km from the district headquarters.
 On the outskirts of the city, 5 km southwest, is situated Maa Bhadrakali Temple, whose deity, it is believed, gave the town its name.

 In the city itself one can worship and get blessing at Maa Banka Basuli Temple and Baba Lokanath Shiva Temple.
+Bankabasuli is the oldest temple in Bhadrak.
+This temple is famous for its serenity and divinity.
+Durgapuja is the primary function of this temple.
+It is situated at the heart of Bhadrak near Kacheri Bazar.

-Historical places and monuments to visit in the Bhadrak district include several Hindu temples; such as the Maa Santoshi Temple, located in Korkora village; Sri Radha Madanmohan temple; the temple of Akhandalamani; the Kali Puja held at Charampa; Prasanna Khemeswar Mahadev Temple in Anijo village, which is a Shiva temple that has existed for 150 years.
+Apart from that, the historical places and monuments to visit in the Bhadrak district include several Hindu temples; such as the Maa Santoshi Temple, located in Korkora village; Sri Radha Madanmohan temple; the temple of Akhandalamani; the Kali Puja held at Charampa; Prasanna Khemeswar Mahadev Temple in Anijo village, which is a Shiva temple that has existed for 150 years.

 Apart from above there is a famous temple situated at kharida binayakpur under basudevpur block in the name of Aankudeswari Temple.The temple is too much popular in Bhadrak district and every year on the occasion of Maha vishuba sankranti / pana sankranti / vaishakhi there is a festivals conducted by the temple authority for almost 15th days.

 There are also Muslim mosques such as the Sufi Saint Mujahid-e-Millat's Shrine (Mazaar) at Dhamnagar.
 This shrine is also known as Khanquah-E-Habibah.
 It is the center of an annual celebration called Eid-Miladun-Nabi, which commemorates the prophet Mohammad's birthday.

 Other sites in Bhadrak include the Maa Patana Mangala temple and the biggest pond in Odisha.

 As a religious hub, Bhadrak is also home to festivals and religious celebrations.
 The Pana Sankranti held at Chhatrapada from 14 to 21 April is one of the most famous.
 Dol Purnima or Holi (Melana) is also another major festival; it is celebrated in several locations in Bhadrak.
 The Cart Festival (Ratha Yatra), on the other hand, is celebrated in Jharpata, Gamal, Hide, Ghanteswar, Totapada, Chhatrapada, Bhadrak, and Bhatia village Sri Jagannath matha.
 This last location is one of the oldest places which observes Ganesh puja (150 years).

-Cuisine

-Bhadrak is famous for its traditional sweet, popularly known as palua ladu.